-With automation using Adwords Scripts and the API becoming more accessible and more sophisticated, it is likely that over the next 5 – 10 years there is going to be a lot of disruption.
+With automation using Adwords Scripts and the API becoming more accessible and more sophisticated, it is likely that over the next 5-10 years there’s going to be a lot of disruption.

-If you, for example, take a look at the bulk of the tasks that a PPC manager does daily like adding negative keywords, tweaking bids, setting bid modifiers, testing ads, copying Adwords into Bing, reporting and playing table tennis in shorts in a fancy office, they all require very little higher cognitive function.
+If you, for example, take a look at the bulk of the tasks that a PPC manager does daily, such as adding negative keywords, tweaking bids, setting bid modifiers, testing ads, copying Adwords into Bing, reporting and playing table tennis in shorts in a fancy office; they all require very little higher cognitive function.